 You’ve decided that it’s time to take that first courageous step toward sobriety.
-This means checking into a detox center for alcohol or drug abuse.
+This means checking into an alcohol detox center.
 However, you hesitate.
 What goes on inside an inpatient detox center?

 Is Detox Necessary?

 Depending on the substance you’re abusing, it might mean depression or anxiety, gastrointestinal upset, and pain.
-Medical supervision of the withdrawal process keeps you safe at an alcohol detox center in Arizona.
+Medical supervision of the withdrawal process keeps you safe at a residential detox center.
 Most importantly, pharmacological support makes the experience comfortable.
 Once you break the physical addiction, you’re ready for rehab.